Spotify

 If Spotify were a person, would you be friends?
 Not likely.

-How are things with Spotify in 2023?
+How were things with Spotify in 2023?

 I've written a lot about Spotify over time.
 Here's a table of contents of the old content below: